dwyl/learn-google-optimize/README.md

 This option is _on_ by default but you can **switch it off** in CE by ensuring `'Distribute traffic evenly across all variations'` is switched on in the Advanced options
 ![switch-off-multi-armed-bandit](https://cloud.githubusercontent.com/assets/4185328/10583984/cecf67ba-7687-11e5-9d1d-57f96faea3bd.png)

-  + The _multi-armed bandit_ is a method that CE uses, which looks at your experiment twice a day and **redirects a slightly greater proportion of your traffic** to the variation that appears to be more successful
+    + The _multi-armed bandit_ is a method that CE uses, which looks at your experiment twice a day and **redirects a slightly greater proportion of your traffic** to the   that appears to be more successful
   + In theory, this provides you with a more successful overall experiment because you don't have to 'wait until the end of the experiment' to implement your winning strategy
   + There are [many critics of this algorithm](https://brianclifton.com/blog/2013/09/24/google-content-experiments/) as it can lead to skewed results if the data is not analysed correctly
   + But there are also some companies that have [built their business on this model](https://mynaweb.com/) as it can also be an efficient testing tool